karthikeyancbm/Air_bnb-Analysis/README.md

 8. Tableau

 # **Usage:**
-1.Clone the repo from the below mentioned link.
+1. Clone the repo from the below mentioned link.
    Air_bnb-Analysis
-2.Run the streamlit application using streamlit run filepath.\Air_bnb.py 3.View the portal in your localhost
+2. Run the streamlit application using streamlit run filepath.\Air_bnb.py
+3. View the portal in your localhost

 # **Data Uploading and the Extraction:**
-1.Upload the sample dataset into MongoDb using mongodb insert query.
+1. Upload the sample dataset into MongoDb using mongodb insert query.
-2.Login to the MongoDb Atlas portal
+2. Login to the MongoDb Atlas portal
-3.Choose "Browse Collections"
+3. Choose "Browse Collections"
-4.From the list of collections, select sample_airbnb.listingsAndReviews 5.Explore the dataset available
+4. From the list of collections, select sample_airbnb.listingsAndReviews
+5. Explore the dataset available
-6.Extract the data
+6. Extract the data

 # **Data Cleaning and Transformation:**
 * Split the dataset into separate table, so that we can get a clear understanding.